Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Stochastic Local Volatility Model with Stochastic Interest Rates (SLV2SR)

 \FloatBarrier

-{Next, the market implied volatility and the implied volatility recovered from the Monte Carlo repriced options, by inverting the Black-Scholes formula, are compared in Figure \ref{SLV2SR_maturity_repricing2} at maturity T=9.95.
-In addition the implied volatility recovered from MC prices $\pm 2$ MC errors are presented.
-It can be seen that recovered implied volatility is in good agreement with market implied volatility and the latter is found to be well within the $\pm 2$ MC error bounds.}
+Next, the market implied volatility and the implied volatility recovered from the Monte Carlo repriced out-of-the-money call and put options, by inverting the Black-Scholes formula, are compared in Figure \ref{SLV2SR_maturity_repricing2} at maturity T=9.95.
+In addition the implied volatility recovered from MC prices $\pm 4$ MC errors are presented.
+It can be seen that recovered implied volatility is in good agreement with market implied volatility.

 \FloatBarrier